Skip to main content

 1. What is the CCI form?

-The Customer-Consigned Inventory form allows you to provide consignment details, such as quantities, MPN, and part descriptions, to consign components for your PCBA.
-Using the CCI form, you can efficiently manage and track your consigned components, ensuring they are accurately received and integrated into your projects.
+Customer-consigned inventory (CCI) form allows you to ship the components required for your PCBA.
+It includes consignment details, such as quantities, MPN, and part descriptions.
+This form helps you track your consigned parts, ensuring they are accurately assembled into your PCBs.

 2. How can I access the CCI form?

-Step 1: Log in to the Sierra Circuits’ customer portal.
+Step 1: Log in to Sierra Circuits’ customer portal and select your SPX number.

-Step 3: Go to Issues and select Customer Consigned Inventory Form.
+Step 2: Navigate to Issues and select Customer Consigned Items Form.

-You can also get the CCI form by contacting our sales team by email or phone.
+You can also get the CCI form by contacting our sales team through email or phone.

 3. How do I consign the components required for my PCBA?